Australia PM hopeful Albanese had humble start to life | Politics

 "It says a great thing about our nation that the son of a (single) parent who grew up in a council house in Sydney could be deputy prime minister of Australia," Albanese said.
 He had just defeated the son of a former deputy prime in a ballot of fellow lawmakers for the post.

-But Albanese's critics argue that it's not his humble background but his left-wing politics that make him unsuitable to be prime minister.
+But Albanese's critics argue that it's not his humble background but the left-wing politics that make him unsuitable to be prime minister.

 The conservative government argues he would be the most left-wing Australian leader in almost 50 years since the crash-or-crash-through reformer Gough Whitlam, a flawed hero of the Labor Party.